Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 ### 3.4 Firewall Configuration

 There is a firewall at every layer in Proxmox (datacenter > node > virtual machine).
 At the datacenter level, security groups, aliases and IPsets can be created.
 A security group is a grouping of rules, which can then be quickly applied to nodes and virtual machines.
 An IP set groups networks and hosts, which can then be added as source and destination properties for firewall rules.

+This firewall will be designed to be only as permissive as it needs to be.
+Initially, we'll identify which protocols we need to use, and make rules for these.
+As the project evolves, so will the firewall, and new rules will be added later on.

 #### 3.4.1 **SSH** <br>